troinine/hass-config/README.md

 - Turn hallway lights on when garage door is opened (arrive home)
 - Notify mobile app if the ground source heat pump reports an alarm
 - Notify mobile app when Radon levels are increasing
+- Notify mobile app when vacuum is started and completed

 ## Hardware and software